-Amici therefore have a significant interest in the proper interpretation of the FAA and in affirmance of the decisions below.
-Plaintiffs' arguments in these appeals that Section 1 of the FAA exempts from that statute's coverage the arbitration agreements of purely local, intrastate delivery drivers cannot be squared with either the text or historical context of the FAA.
-And plaintiffs' ad hoc approach based on whether the goods being transported are in the flow of interstate commerce, if adopted, threatens substantial litigation costs resulting both from future disputes over the FAA's application and from conclusions that deprive businesses and workers of the benefits of the national policy favoring arbitration.
+Amici therefore have a significant interest in the proper interpretation of the FAA and in reversal of the decision below.
+The district court's decision holding that Section 1 of the FAA exempts from that statute's coverage the arbitration agreement of a purely local, intrastate delivery driver cannot be squared with either the text or historical context of the FAA.
+And the district court's ad hoc, ahistorical approach, if adopted, threatens substantial litigation costs resulting both from future disputes over the FAA's application and from conclusions, like the one below, that deprive businesses and workers of the benefits of the national policy favoring arbitration.